 Let’s say it another way.
 Not hiring an agent will likely cost a buyer money.
 If a seller’s agent feels that the buyer’s agent is reliable and pleasant to work with, it can go a long way in a multiple offer situation.
 Experienced buyer’s agents know how to effectively communicate with seller’s agents which can make their offer more attractive than other strong offers.
 For example, if another buyer has a slightly higher offer, but their mortgage broker is notorious for doling out weak pre-approvals, and their agent has a terrible response rate, the seller’s agent will probably recommend that the seller disregard that offer.
 Now the buyer with the better agent will save money because they won’t have to go further and outbid that other offer.

-Buyer’s agency is paid for by the seller from the proceeds of the sale.
 Buyers aren’t saving money by diving into this process alone, it’ll only cost them.
 A good buyers agent will make sure that they’re getting the right house for the least amount of money.

-If you’re in the market for a home and would like to learn more about our buyer’s agents, give us a call at 1-800-924-6563 or contact us here.
+If you’re in the market for a home and would like to learn more about our buyer’s agents, give us a call at 855-510-SOLD or contact us here.
 Lamacchia Realty agents are the most highly trained and widely reputed as the strongest in the area and will get you the home you want for the right price.